-Nina Huygen (Manager at the national government) takes us through the lessons learned, which can be learned from her work as former director of Compensation Fund for Violent Offenses and her current assignment for the Ministries of Health, Welfare and Sport and Justice and Security regarding recognition measures in response to the recommendations of the De Winter committee in the file 'Violence in Dutch youth care from 1945 to the present'.
+Nina Huygen (Manager at the national government) took us through the lessons learned, which she learned from her work as former director of the Compensation Fund for Violent Offenses, and her current assignment for the Ministries of Health, Welfare and Sport, and Justice and Security regarding recognition measures in response to the recommendations of the De Winter committee in the file 'Violence in Dutch youth care from 1945 to the present'.